Bruin-Dev/Intelygenz/sites-monitor/README.md

 }
 ````

-Then the Orchestrator will publish that task to the topic `edge.status.task`.
+Then the Sites Monitor will publish that task to the topic `edge.status.task`.

 This action will be performed in cycles.
 The interval between them is defined in the config file, in a snippet like this:

 ````
-ORCHESTRATOR_CONFIG = {
+SITES_MONITOR_CONFIG = {
     'interval_time': 600
 }
 ````